 Work Sharing - A Layoff Aversion and Reopening Unemployment Insurance Program

-During the current COVID-19 pandemic, Work Sharing can mitigate or prevent the adverse effects of the current economic crisis by keeping businesses connected to their employees, and ensuring employees continue to receive compensation.
-Work Sharing can also serve as a means of bringing most or all of a temporarily laid off workforce back to the job, even if social-distancing measures, a decline in business or other factors prevent operating at full staffing levels immediately.
+Work Sharing can mitigate or prevent the adverse effects of the COVID-19 economic impact by keeping businesses connected to their employees, and ensuring employees continue to receive compensation.
+Work Sharing can also serve as a means of bringing most or all of a temporarily laid off workforce back to the job, a decline in business or other factors prevent operating at full staffing levels immediately.

 - Maintain productivity and quality service